Yubee116/tyk-questionnaire/README.md

 ```
 <br>

-2. To list the keys in the Resis data store, use the `KEYS` command followed by a specific pattern.
+2. To list the keys in the Redis data store, use the `KEYS` command followed by a specific pattern.
 Use `*` to match all the keys in the datastore
 Use `apikey-*` to match only Tyk API keys in the datastore